hyeshik/poreplex/README.md

 <img src="https://raw.githubusercontent.com/hyeshik/poreplex/master/doc/images/pseudo-fusion-signal.jpg" width="640px">
 </p>

-*Poreplex* detects potential artifacts with multiple appearances of the signature of the DNA adapter in a single read.
+*Poreplex* detects potential artifacts by detecting multiple appearances of the signature of the DNA adapter in a single read.
 The default parameters for the filtering can be too sensitive for some experiments.
 You can disable the pseudo-fusion filter with the `--keep-unsplit` option.